Bill Valentine: Firing

-On September 16, 1968, Valentine received a call from American League president Joe Cronin, informing Valentine that he and fellow umpire Al Salerno were being fired, effective immediately.
-Cronin told Valentine and the press that he was fired for being a poor umpire.
+On September 16, 1968, Valentine received a call from American League president Joe Cronin, informing both Valentine and fellow umpire Al Salerno were being fired, effective immediately.
+Cronin told Valentine and the press he was fired for being a poor umpire.
 However, Valentine and Salerno had in fact been working to form a union of American League umpires, who were receiving a lower salary than the National League umpires, who were unionized.

 After the 1968 season, Valentine and Salerno filed a $4 million lawsuit against the American League and Major League Baseball, alleging federal antitrust violations and defamation of character.
 In addition, the newly formed Major League Umpires Association filed an unfair-labor-practice claim with the National Labor Relations Board.
 However, Valentine and Salerno lost both cases.
-In 1970, as a settlement, the American League offered the umpires full reinstatement, back pay, and $20,000 in salary, but Salerno refused the deal because of a provision that stated that the umpires would have to spend time in the minor leagues to improve their skills.
+In 1970, as a settlement, the American League offered the umpires full reinstatement, back pay, and $20,000 in salary, however Salerno refused the deal because of a provision which stated the umpires would have to spend time in the minor leagues to improve their skills.